How to Find Savannah’s Journal in The Outer Worlds 2 (And Why You Shouldn’t Skip It)

 Should You Invest in Pickpocketing for This Alone?

-Short answer: Yes, if you care about optimal quest outcomes.
+Short answer: Yes, if you care about exploring every dialogue option the game offers.

 Long answer: The Pickpocket perk is useful far beyond Savannah’s Journal.
 Throughout The Outer Worlds 2, you’ll encounter NPCs carrying keycards, access codes, and valuable items that can simplify or bypass entire sections of quests.

 For example, earlier in the game you can use pickpocketing to steal Kaur’s War Chest Keycard instead of lockpicking the chest directly.
-It’s a perk that consistently provides shortcuts and alternative solutions.
+It’s a perk that consistently provides shortcuts and alternative solutions throughout the whole game.

 If you’re playing a character focused on stealth, social skills, or exploration, the Pickpocket perk is arguably essential.
 Even combat-focused characters benefit from the flexibility it provides.